Framization of a Temperley-Lieb algebra of type $\mathtt{B}$: The Temperley-Lieb algebra associated to the Coxeter group of type

-As mentioned earlier, the classical Temperley-Lieb algebra can be expressed as a quotient of the Hecke algebra of type $\mathtt{A}$ over an appropriate two-sided ideal.
-Having this case as their prototype, Fan and Green defined in \cite{fangr} the Temperley-Lieb algebras associated to any simply laced Coxeter group by considering each time the Hecke algebra that corresponds to the respective laced Coxeter group and then naturally extending the defining ideal of the classical case.
-Using the same procedure Green and Losonczy extended this definition so that it includes any Coxeter group \cite{grlo}.
+As mentioned earlier, the classical Temperley-Lieb algebra can be expressed as a quotient of the Hecke algebra of type $\mathtt{A}$.
+Based on this, Fan and Green defined the Temperley-Lieb algebras associated to any simply laced Coxeter group \cite{fangr}.
+This was done by first considering the Hecke algebra associated to the respective Coxeter group and then naturally extending the defining ideal of the classical case.
+Using the same procedure Green and Losonczy extended this definition to any Coxeter group \cite{grlo}.
 Specifically, consider $(W,S)$ to be an arbitrary Coxeter System, and let $H(W)$ be the associated Hecke algebra.
 Then, the algebra $H(W)$ has a basis consisting of elements $T_w$, $w \in W$ that satisfy:

 where $\ell$ is the length function in $W$ and $a_s$, $b_s$ are parameters that depend on $s\in S$ such that $a_s = a_t$ and $b_s = b_t$ whenever $s$ and $t$ are conjugate in $W$.
-For further details, the reader should refer to \cite[Chapter 7]{hump}.
-Consider now $J$ the two-sided ideal of $H(W)$ that is generated by the following elements:
+For further details the reader is referred to \cite[Chapter 7]{hump}.
+Let now $J$ be the two-sided ideal of $H(W)$ that is generated by the following elements:

 where $(s_i, s_j)$ runs over all pairs of $S$ that correspond to adjacent nodes in the Dynkin diagram of $W$.
 Then the generalized Temperley-Lieb algebra, ${\rm TL}(W)$, is defined as the quotient $H(W)/J$.